0xInfection/Awesome-WAF/README.md

 # Awesome WAF ![Awesome](https://camo.githubusercontent.com/13c4e50d88df7178ae1882a203ed57b641674f94/68747470733a2f2f63646e2e7261776769742e636f6d2f73696e647265736f726875732f617765736f6d652f643733303566333864323966656437386661383536353265336136336531353464643865383832392f6d656469612f62616467652e737667 "Awesome")
 > A curated list of awesome WAF stuff.
 >
 > __Foreword:__ This was originally my own collection on WAFs.
-I am making it public in the hope that it will be useful for pentesters and researchers out there.
+I am open-sourcing it in the hope that it will be useful for pentesters and researchers out there.
 "The community just learns from each other." __#SharingisCaring__

 ![Main Logo](images/how-wafs-work.png 'How wafs work')

-__A Concise Definition:__ A web application firewall is a form of firewall with a set of configured rules that controls input, output, and/or access from, to, or by an application or service.
-It operates by monitoring and potentially blocking the input, output, or system service calls that do not meet the configured policy of the firewall. *(Source [Wikipedia](https://en.wikipedia.org/wiki/Application_firewall))*
+__A Concise Definition:__ A web application firewall is a security policy enforcement point positioned between a web application and the client endpoint.
+This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
+It may be a stand-alone device or integrated into other network components. *(Source [PCI DSS IS 6.6](https://www.pcisecuritystandards.org/documents/information_supplement_6.6.pdf))*

 Feel free to [contribute](CONTRIBUTING.md).